brentaenck/graph-paper-games/WARP.md

 - Use integration tests for API endpoints and game state transitions
 - Include E2E tests for critical user flows
 - Test files should be in `__tests__/` or `*.test.ts` files
-- Use Jest/Vitest for testing framework
+- Use Vitest for testing framework

 ### Game Implementation Rules